rodrigodriemeier/Flight-Delay-Prediction-with-Pre-Departure-Data/README.md

 ## Conclusion

-Even with modern gradient boosting models, predicting flight delays using only pre-departure information remains inherently difficult.
+Even with modern gradient boosting models, predicting flight delays using only pre-departure information with no climate data remains inherently difficult.
 The primary limitation of this task is informational rather than algorithmic.

 ---